ZhuLab-Fudan/NeoMHCI/README.md

 ## Declaration

 This tool is free for non-commercial use.
 For commercial use, please contact Mr. Wei Qu and Prof. Shanfeng Zhu (zhusf@fudan.edu.cn).
-See the LICENSE file for more details.